 Some key sequences may require more than one key sequence.
-For example, the key sequence to save the current buffer to a file is ctrl+x ctrl+s.
+For example, the key sequence to save the current buffer to a file is Ctrl+x Ctrl+s.
 Another multi-key sequence is Ctrl+x s which saves all buffers to their relevant files.
 Note that in this case you do not press the control key while pressing s.

-A few commands require both the Ctrl and Meta key to be held down while pressing the character key.
-Meta+Ctrl+L, used to select the previous buffer displayed, is one such command.
-If the Esc key is being used in place of the Meta key, then this key should be pressed before the Ctrl+L part of the key sequence.
+A few commands require both the ctrl and alt key to be held down while pressing the character key.
+Alt+Ctrl+L, used to select the previous buffer displayed, is one such command.
+If the Esc or Ctrl+M key is being used in place of the Alt key, then this key should be pressed before the Ctrl+L part of the key sequence.